 The patient returns to the clinic to have the embryos transferred.
 An ultrasound will be used to help guide the physician as he/she transfers the embryos.
 A predetermined number of embryos are loaded into a fine transfer catheter that passes through the vagina and cervix, into the uterus.

-The embryos are deposited from the catheter into the uterus.
+The embryo is deposited from the catheter into the uterus.
 Following this procedure, the patient usually instructed limited activity for 2 days, but not bed rest.
 The first pregnancy test will be 10 days later after the transfer.